lukas-frystak-sonarsource/sonarqube-server-guides/database/db-copy-plan.md

 ### Phase 2: Production Migration
 - Execute the validated migration process in production
-- Apply lessons learned from testing phase
 - Monitor and validate the production migration
 - Monitor the system for some time after completing the migration and bringing the SonarQube Server instance back online.

 ### Success Criteria
 A successful migration is defined by:
-- Complete data transfer with integrity validation
+- Complete data transfer without errors
 - SonarQube Server functionality verification
 - Performance meeting or exceeding the baseline performance of the original database
 - Minimal actual downtime within planned maintenance window